harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/Commitment-orchestrator/RDS.md

 ### What are AWS RDS Reserved Instances (RIs)?

 Amazon Relational Database Service (RDS) Reserved Instances (RIs) are long-term reservations designed to provide substantial cost savings compared to On-Demand pricing.
-By committing to specific database instances for either a one- or three-year term, RDS RIs offer a predictable cost structure, enabling AWS users to optimize expenses as their operations scale.
+By committing to specific database instances for either a one or three-year term, RDS RIs offer a predictable cost structure, enabling AWS users to optimize expenses as their operations scale.

 RDS supports a variety of instance types, each optimized for different workloads and performance requirements.
 Choosing the right instance type is essential for achieving both efficiency and cost-effectiveness with Reserved Instances.
-This approach not only reduces costs but also supports capacity reservation within specific Availability Zones, ensuring that your applications have reliable scalability and consistent performance — crucial for workloads that demand uninterrupted database access and high uptime.
+This approach not only reduces costs but also supports capacity reservation within specific Availability Zones, ensuring that your applications have reliable scalability and consistent performance.
+This is crucial for workloads that demand uninterrupted database access and high uptime.

-RDS Reserved Instances (RIs) work by allowing you to commit to a specific type of database instance for a set period—either one or three years—in exchange for a lower price compared to On-Demand rates.
+RDS Reserved Instances (RIs) allow users to commit to a specific type of database instance for a set period—either one or three years—in exchange for a lower price compared to On-Demand rates.
 This model is particularly cost-effective for databases that run continuously, as it significantly reduces long-term costs.

-Once a Reserved Instance is purchased, AWS automatically applies the discounted rate to eligible database (DB) instance classes on your bill, ensuring you benefit from the savings without needing to manually track instances.
+Once a Reserved Instance is purchased, AWS automatically applies the discounted rate to eligible database (DB) instance classes on the bill so that the users benefit from the savings without needing to manually track instances.
 The level of discount depends on factors such as:

 1. **DB Instance Type**: The specific database instance type you commit to, as instance classes vary in cost and capacity.
 2. **DB Engine**: Different database engines (e.g., MySQL, PostgreSQL, Oracle) have varied pricing structures, impacting the discount you receive.
-3. **Commitment Term**: Opting for a three-year term provides deeper savings than a one-year commitment.
+3. **Commitment Term**: This depends on the user's need and can be chosen for either three years or one year.

 By selecting an RDS RI that aligns with your database requirements, this pricing model allows you to optimize your AWS costs while effectively meeting your performance and scalability needs.